mauiep/minishell/README.md

 # Minishell

-This school's project ask us to make our own shell (command-line interpreter), based on bash.
+This school's project asks us to make our own shell (command-line interpreter), based on bash.
 The objective of the Minishell project was to implement various features, including redirections, pipes, env variables, and built-ins.

 # Features